micro-lc/micro-lc/packages/documentation/docs/api/micro-lc-api/extensions.md

 :::caution
-Be aware that, given the static nature of <micro-lc></micro-lc> APi extensions, `language.setLanguage` can be used to dynamically change language but it will trigger a full <micro-lc></micro-lc> config reload and update.
+Be aware that, given the static nature of <micro-lc></micro-lc> APi extensions, `language.setLanguage` can be used to dynamically change language, but it will trigger a full <micro-lc></micro-lc> config reload and update.
 This feature is required to properly re-negotiate a translated configuration file.

 Refer to [reactive communication section](reactive-communication) for event-driven alternatives, but keep in mind